Diploma of Information Technology

 CHCPRP003Reflect on and improve own professional practice

-CHCCSM006Provide case management supervision
+CHCCSM010Implement case management practice

 CHCCSL002Apply specialist interpersonal and counselling interview skills

-CHCDEV003Analyse client information for service planning and delivery
+CHCDEV006Analyse information for service planning and delivery

-CHCCDE007Develop and provide community projects
+CHCCDE023Develop and deliver community projects

 Course Factsheet